Top 4 cloud computing security challenges

 Encrypt data at rest

 Data is at rest when it is not actively used and is stored on a hard drive.
-While these data are usually protected by basic perimeter defenses like firewalls, encrypting your hard drives (and other data at rest) adds another layer of protection.
+While basic perimeter defenses like firewalls usually protect this data, encrypting your hard drives (and other data at rest) adds another layer of protection.

 2. Data loss

-Another top cloud security concern is data loss.
+Another cloud computing security challenge in cloud computing is data loss.
 Data loss occurs when information is destroyed, altered, or corrupted by failures or neglect in storage, transmission, or processing.
 Data loss can also happen if you lose access credentials—the data still exists, but it remains out of reach without your password and other login identification.

 Obviously, maintaining access to your data and keeping it safe at every level is crucial.
 That is why it is important to implement a robust data loss prevention (DLP) plan as part of your cloud security strategy.